TechTurf-ops/BestBuy-GPU-Buyer/README.md

 ## Installation
 1. Install [Tampermonkey](https://www.tampermonkey.net/) on your browser.
 2. Add this script to Tampermonkey.
-3. Navigate to an online store and let the script handle stock monitoring!
+3. Navigate to an Best Buy and let the script handle stock monitoring!

 ## Disclaimer
 This script is for **educational purposes** only.
 Use it responsibly and ensure compliance with website terms of service.